Gizgayit Hasanova

 Gizgayit Salman gizi Hasanova (Qızqayıt Salman qızı Həsənova, 1924 – August 22, 2012) was an Azerbaijani cotton grower, Hero of Socialist Labor.

 Biography

 Gizgayit Hasanova was born in 1924 in Khyrmandaly village of Bilasuvar District.
-She began his career as an ordinary collective farmer.
+She began her career as an ordinary collective farmer.
 From 1953 to 1996 she worked as the chairman of the collective farm named after Telman in Khyrmandaly village.

 Gizgayit Hasanova graduated from the K. Timiryazev Moscow Agricultural Academy in 1975.
 In 1984, the Telman collective farm was named after Gizgayit Hasanova.

 Gizgayit Hasanova was elected a deputy of the Supreme Soviet of the USSR of the V-VI convocation, the Supreme Soviet of the Azerbaijan SSR 9 times, II-X convocations, a member of the Central Committee of the Azerbaijan Communist Party, the Presidium of the Supreme Soviet of the Azerbaijan SSR, a member of the Bilasuvar district committee.